PepperliciousS Pepper Company LLC

 Based in Rhode Island, USA, PepperliciousS Pepper Company LLC specializes in high quality Capsicum products.
 Our company was formed in 2016 as a way to give fellow “Chili Heads” like myself, an easy and affordable way to purchase high quality products in quantities I wanted and could afford.
 We decided to offer you that same option, with many different quantities to choose from.
 Larger quantities can be arranged.

-As a licensed small start up company, we currently offer authentic, all natural, super hot whole dried Carolina Reapers, Ghost, and Habanero Chile pepper pods, flakes, and infused Carolina Reaper oil.
+As a licensed small start up company, we currently offer authentic, all natural, super hot whole dried Carolina Reapers, Ghost, Habanero, Scorpion, and Reaper X Chile pepper pods, flakes, and infused Carolina Reaper oil.
 My favorites!
 With the connections we have formed we are able to provide a year round supply of the aforementioned pepper types and many other different varieties as well.
 Our partners have farms of crops located in Asia, Africa, South America, and the Middle East.
 Please visit our store regularly as we are always adding new products to our growing portfolio.
 Do you want something not currently in our store?
 Chances are we can get it.
 Just ask!

 We strive to give our customers a pleasant shopping experience along with fast reliable service at a reasonable price.
 We are always open to suggestions and welcome your feedback.